Interview with film-maker, Sam Holloway, plus performance.

 Ali George is an extraordinary singer-songwriter and guitarist from Bath, UK.
 He has supported folk acts such as: Martin Simpson, Roy Harper, Gren Bartley, Steve Tilson, Nick Harper and Rory McLeod.

 Ali has made five albums of original material and performed at Glastonbury and The Village Pump (Trowbridge) festivals, and venues such as the Wiltshire Music Centre, The Michael Tippett Centre in Bath, and countless smaller venues in Bristol and the South West.

+Ali began playing guitar at the age of six.
 He was in his first band by the age of ten.
 By sixteen he had traded his electric guitar for a Yamaha acoustic and was performing solo gigs in pubs and venues around Bath and the South-West, recording demo albums, and developing his skills as a songwriter.
 In 2003 Ali was interviewed for the first time by Decode magazine; his first E.P.
 Songs was described as “ingenious”.

 Over the next few years Ali gigged extensively.
 His first official album, Danish Eyes was self-released in 2006.
-It was inspired by Nick Drake’s Pink Moon, and Bob Dylan’s The Times They Are a’ Changin’.
-It consisted purely of vocals and guitar, giving it a stark yet intimate feel.
-Later that year he created a music video for the title track of the album with his cousin Jack George, which was televised and won a young film-maker’s award.
+It was inspired by Nick Drake’s Pink Moon, and Bob Dylan’s The Times They are a’ Changin’.
+It consisted purely of vocals and guitar, with no overdubs, giving it a stark, yet intimate feel.
+Later that year he created a music video for the title track of the album with Jack George, which was televised and won a young film-maker’s award.

 The British National Library have recently added six of Ali's releases to their permanent collection.

 "If She Knew" Filmed in Vintage and Rare Guitars, Bath, 2014.

 "Underneath the New Spring Sky" and "Back to the Way" Filmed by Gumbo Media, Bristol, 2016.